mockk/mockk/README.md

 ```

-## DSL tables

-Here are few tables helping to master the DSL.

 ## Settings file

 To adjust parameters globaly there is a posibility to specify few settings in a resource file: